Endeavour Silver - Selling The News Today

 Source: Americas Silver Corporate Presentation

-Please note: Excellon Resources (EXLFF) is the process of optimizing their La Platosa mine, which should drive down AISC to $9/oz, so the above chart is a bit misleading for comparative purposes.
+Please note: Excellon Resources (EXLFF) is in the process of optimizing its La Platosa mine, which should drive down AISC to $9/oz, so the above chart is a bit misleading for comparative purposes.

 Source: Excellon Resources Corporate Presentation

 In a decent/good market, AISC and cash costs are less concerning because the profit margins for producers leave some leeway for operational errors/mistakes.
 However, with the spot price of silver recently falling below $16/oz, it is clear that we are closer to any kind of market bottom in prices than a top.
-Sentiment toward silver and precious metals as whole is pretty dire and with the summer doldrums now in full effect, most observers are anticipating another large spike down; if that were to happen, many higher cost silver producers, such as Endeavour Silver, will really start to feel the squeeze.
+Sentiment toward silver and precious metals as a whole is pretty dire, and with the summer doldrums now in full effect, most observers are anticipating another large spike down; if that were to happen, many higher cost silver producers, such as Endeavour Silver, will really start to feel the squeeze.

 Financial Highlights